News & Insights

 Drawing on recently completed data collection from the 2023-24 ATS Entering Student Questionnaire (ESQ), The noted that Black/African-descent students represent the highest percentage of older individuals entering theological education at 39 percent of the overall ESQ profile, followed by Asian/Pacific Islander students at 26 percent and Latiné students at 24 percent.

-William J. Cahoy, Ph.D., dean emeritus and former professor of theology at St. John’s School of Theology and Seminary, Minnesota, described this increase as “a cultural shift we should be thinking about.”
+William J. Cahoy, Ph.D., dean emeritus and former professor of theology at Saint John’s School of Theology and Seminary in Minnesota, described this increase as “a cultural shift we should be thinking about.”
 He emphasized that this transition represents another form of diversity that may affect classroom dynamics, admissions marketing, and educational delivery.

-“Once you recognize this trend as diversity, you realize that one size doesn’t fit all,” Cahoy noted.
-He recalled an instance at St. John’s when the age of incoming students spanned from 22 to 92—a gap that is striking by any measure.
+“Once you recognize this trend as diversity, you realize that one size doesn’t fit all,” Cahoy said.
+He recalled an instance at St. John’s when the age of incoming students spanned from 22 to 92 – a gap that is striking by any measure.

 What’s driving this shift?